-Both the SCWMC Plan and BCWMC Watershed Management Plan also identify in watershed policy statements that the City complete a wetland inventory and assess wetland functions and values.
+Both the SCWMC Plan and BCWMC Watershed Management Plan also require that the City complete a wetland inventory to classify wetlands and assess wetland functions and values.

 The City of New Hope completed a Wetland Inventory and Management Plan in 1999, including a field inventory of all wetlands identified in the City and an evaluation of the functions and values of each wetland.
 To fully comply with the requirements outlined above, this document must be expanded to incorporate the necessary wetland management standards, including buffer standards.
-While outside of the scope of this LSWMP Update, it is the City's intent to revise this 1999 document to comply with Met Council requirements.
-Details regarding implementation process necessary to revise the 1999 document are included in Section 8.4.2.
+While outside of the scope of this LSWMP Update, it is the City's intent to revise this 1999 document to fully comply with local WMO and Metropolitan Council requirements.
+Details regarding implementation process necessary to revise the 1999 document are included in Section 8.4.